 - Medicare Part D

 It is important that as a future retiree working on a retirement financial plan that you understand that Medicare does not cover all health care costs.
 In fact, according to the Employee Benefit Retirement Institute you can expect that Medicare will cover only roughly 51 percent of your medical expenses in retirement.

 In an effort to help more adequately prepare yourself and to better understand your health care costs when you retire, it is very helpful to know and comprehend your medical insurance options and what each covers, specifically.
 That way you will be clear about what you will be required to pay out of pocket.

 When Do I Apply For Medicare?

-According to a recent study, only 8 percent of Americans who had completed their financial planning for retirement had considered their health care costs.
+According to a recent study, only 8 percent of Americans who had completed their financial planning for retirement had considered their costs.
 At retirement, many amplified and new risks add a lot of financial burden to your plan and therefore it is very important to be adequately prepared to handle any hurdle thrown your way.
-Health care costs at retirement, if not accounted for, have the ability to completely derail even the most intricate of financial plans in the mere blink of an eye.
+Health costs at retirement, if not accounted for, have the ability to completely derail even the most intricate of financial plans in the mere blink of an eye.
 Have you considered medical expenses in your retirement?
-Do you know what your health care costs at retirement will be?
+Do you know what your costs at retirement will be?